Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Cosmological constant problem

-As noted in Sect. \ref{inter}, the main idea of this work is that gravity might be not an interaction but simply a manifestation of de Sitter invariance over a Galois field.
+As noted in Sect. \ref{inter}, one of the main ideas of this work is that gravity might be not an interaction but simply a manifestation of dS symmetry over a finite ring or field.
 This is obviously not in the spirit of mainstream approaches that gravity is a manifestation of the graviton exchange or holographic principle.
-Our approach does not involve General Relativity, quantum field theory (QFT), string theory, loop quantum gravity or other sophisticated theories.
-We consider only systems of two {\it free} bodies in de Sitter invariant quantum mechanics.
+Our approach does not involve GR, QFT, string theory, loop quantum gravity or other sophisticated theories.
+We consider only systems of {\it free} bodies in dS invariant quantum mechanics.

-We argue that quantum theory should be based on the choice of symmetry algebra and should not involve spacetime at all.
-Then the fact that we observe the cosmological repulsion is a strong argument that the de Sitter (dS) symmetry is a more pertinent symmetry than Poincare or anti de Sitter (AdS) ones.
-As shown in Refs. \cite{jpa1,symm1401} and in the present paper, the phenomenon of the cosmological repulsion can be easily understood by considering semiclassical approximation in standard dS invariant quantum mechanics of two free bodies.
-In the framework of this consideration it becomes immediately clear that the cosmological constant problem does not exist and there is no need to involve dark energy or other fields.
+Then the fact that we observe the cosmological repulsion is a strong argument that dS symmetry is a more pertinent symmetry than Poincare or AdS ones.
+As shown in Refs. \cite{jpa1,symm1401} and in the present work, the phenomenon of the cosmological repulsion can be easily understood by considering semiclassical approximation in standard dS invariant quantum mechanics of two free bodies.
+In the framework of this consideration it becomes immediately clear that the cosmological constant problem does not exist and there is no need to involve empty space-time background, dark energy or other artificial notions.
 This phenomenon can be easily explained by using only standard quantum-mechanical notions without involving dS space, metric, connections or other notions of Riemannian geometry.

 One might wonder why such a simple explanation has not been widely discussed in the literature.
-According to our observations, this is a manifestation of the fact that even physicists working on dS QFT are not familiar with basic facts about irreducible representations (IRs) of the dS algebra.
-It is difficult to imagine how standard Poincare invariant quantum theory can be constructed without involving well known results on IRs of the Poincare algebra.
+According to our observations, this is because even physicists working on dS QFT are not familiar with basic facts about IRs of the dS algebra.
+It is difficult to imagine how standard Poincare invariant quantum theory can be constructed without involving known results on IRs of the Poincare algebra.
 Therefore it is reasonable to think that when Poincare invariance is replaced by dS one, IRs of the Poincare algebra should be replaced by IRs of the dS algebra.
-However, physicists working on QFT in curved spacetime believe that fields are more fundamental than particles and therefore there is no need to involve IRs.
+However, physicists working on QFT in curved space-time believe that fields are more fundamental than particles and therefore there is no need to involve IRs.